isabellachen/redux-api-middleware-boilerplate/README.md

-Simple React-Redux setup using an API middleware to show how to use Redux middleware for async actions.
+# Redux API Middleware Boilerplate

+Custom API middleware for React-Redux that fetches repositories from github.